-As of fall 2014, CIAS has 68 tenured faculty, 23 tenure-track faculty, and 39 non-tenure track faculty (visiting and lecturer), and utilizes the expertise of adjuncts as appropriate.
+As of fall 2014, CIAS has 68 tenured faculty, 23 tenure-track faculty, and 39 non-tenure track faculty (visiting and lecturer), and utilizes the expertise of adjuncts who have taught more than 300 class sections this academic year.
 In fall 2014, CIAS had 1,745 undergraduate students and 285 graduate students.
-The College offers BS, BFA, MS, MST and MFA degrees, and in the 2013-14 academic year awarded 450 Bachelor and 110 Master's (MS, MST, MFA) degrees.
-The College's student persistence rate has been above 80% throughout the past three years.
+The College offers BS, BFA, MS, MST and MFA degrees, and in the 2013-14 academic year awarded 450 Bachelor and 110 Master (MS, MST, MFA) degrees.
+The College's student persistence rate is above 80% throughout the past three years of study, and CIAS leads the University with an overall graduation rate of 72.9 %.

-CIAS offers 15 BFA programs, three BS programs, one Associate program, nine MFA programs, one MS program, and one MST program (see TABLE 1).
+CIAS offers fifteen BFA programs, three BS programs, one Associate program, nine MFA programs, one MS program, and one MST program (see TABLE 1).
 CIAS is accredited by NASAD, and a number of programs have additional national accreditation.
 Many CIAS programs are consistently ranked in the top ten of programs offered in the nation.
-For example, in Industrial Design, the BFA and the MFA are ranked 3rd by Design Intelligence as well as 8th by US News & World Report.
+In Industrial Design, the BFA and the MFA are ranked 3rd by Design Intelligence as well as 8th by US News & World Report.
 Other US News & World Report rankings for CIAS out of a total of 220 MFA programs are the MFA Visual Communication Design at 12th, MFA Photography at 6th, and the MFA in Fine Arts at 27th.
-One of the great strengths of the current CIAS program portfolio is its diversity; the breadth allows the College to maintain and grow enrollment.
+One of the great strengths of the current CIAS program portfolio is its diversity; the breadth allows us to maintain and grow enrollment.